lorenmartin-data/manufacturing-defect-analysis/README.md

 ![Manufacturing Defect Dashboard](images/dashboard_overview.png)

+## Business Objective

+The organization sought to reduce welding-related defects by 20% while supporting a 20% increase in production capacity without increasing the overall defect percentage.

+## Tools and Technologies

+- Power BI
+- Python
+- Pandas
+- SciPy
+- Jupyter Notebook
+- Statistical Hypothesis Testing
+- Pareto Analysis
+- Root-Cause Analysis

+## Analytical Approach

+The project followed an end-to-end analytical process that included:

+1. Identifying the production models responsible for the highest defect volumes.
+2. Analyzing defect categories within the highest-defect models.
+3. Using Pareto analysis to identify priority areas for improvement.
+4. Developing a fishbone diagram to organize potential operational contributors.
+5. Performing a one-way ANOVA to evaluate whether mean defect frequency differed significantly among the three highest-defect production models.
+6. Developing a Power BI dashboard to communicate findings and recommendations.

 ## Root-Cause Analysis

 The fishbone analysis organized potential contributors to manufacturing defects across six operational areas: people, methods, machines, materials, measurement, and environment.
 These factors were treated as areas for further investigation rather than confirmed causes.